 The Governing Council of the ECB sets three kinds of interest rates: a) those for main refinancing operations, b) those for marginal lending facility (over-night money) and c) those for deposit facility.
 The main instrument in the following analysis is the interest rate for main refinancing operations (MFO).
-A comparison with the main instrument of US's Board of Governors of the Federal Reserve System (in the following shortened "Fed"), the Federal Funds rate shows the following policy stance of both regions (see figure 5).
-Figure 5: Interest rates in the euro area and in the USA
+In figure 5 a comparison of the development of ECB's MFO with the main instrument of US's Board of Governors of the Federal Reserve System (in the following shortened "Fed"), the Federal Funds rate is made.

 The ECB started with an interest rate for MFO of 3% and made the first interest rate cut in April 1999 to 2.5%.
 In November 1999 it raised the rate again to 3% and thereafter several times up to the peak of 4.75% in October 2000.
-After staying on this level for seven months, in Mai 2001 the ECB began to cut the rates consecutively down to 3.25% till November 2001.
-The Federal Funds rate of the Fed was already at a higher level at the beginning of 1999 (at 4.6%) and was increased continuously to a peak of 6.5% in May 2000.
-After staying at this level for four months in January 2001, the Fed continuously cut the rates in several steps to 1.75% in December 2001, the lowest level since the Second World War.
+After staying on this level for seven months, in May 2001 the ECB began to cut the rates consecutively down to 3.25% which has been maintained since November 2001.
+The Federal Funds rate already stood higher at the beginning of 1999 (at 4.6%) and was increased progressively to a peak of 6.5% in May 2000.
+After staying at this level for four months from January 2001, the Fed cut the rates in several steps to 1.75% in December 2001, the lowest level since the Second World War.
 Shortly after the terrorist attacks on the World Trade Center, on September 17, 2001, in a co-ordinated action the Fed and the ECB cut their interest rates by 1⁄2 percentage point.